Trusted Autonomous Systems (1-Day)

 - Conference Rate: $499

 trust in their application and execution must be established in order for them to succeed.
 People, by and large, do not trust a new entity or system in their environment without some evidence of trustworthiness.
-To trust an autonomous
+To trust an autonomous system, we need

 Please note that this course is being held at an ITAR level, has a requirement to be U.S. Citizen and an active government contractor.
-If you are not registered for the AIAA DEFENSE Forum and are interested in attending the course, please contact Cathy Chenevey for documentation needed to attend the course.
+If you are not registered for the AIAA DEFENSE Forum and are interested in attending the course, please visit the ITAR Information page for documentation needed to attend the course.

 Please contact Jason Cole if you have any questions about courses and workshops at AIAA forums.